kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## Example: Hiring Model

-A model trained on old hiring data learns that past employees were mostly male.
+A model trained on old hiring data learns that past employees were mostly male
-It ranks men higher for new jobs.
+It ranks men higher for new jobs
 The bias isn't in math — it's in history

 > Concrete examples illustrate how abstract concepts apply in practice.
 Studying both successes and failures reveals patterns worth emulating or avoiding.